ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/rules-points.md

 Take a look at the [checkpoints section](https://ut-ras.github.io/RobotathonESP32/checkpoints) for specific requirements of each checkpoint!

-### Section 1: Breaking into the lab
+### Section 1: Walk Out
-* +2 points for autonomous completion
-* 0 points for manually driving to the correct color tile

-### Section 2: Navigate the lab
-* +5 points for autonomous completion
+* +5 points for autonomous completion (going through line and color sensor challenges autonomously)
-* 0 points for manually driving through the lab
+* 0 points for manually driving through this section

-### Section 3: Dodge the Lasers
+### Section 2: Sumo Section
-* +5 points for autonomous completion
+* +3 points for staying in the ring for 30-seconds, regardless of how many other competitors there are on the ring at the same time.
+    * +4 points for staying in the ring an **additional** 30-seconds after the first three points are awarded (aka, one full minute elapsed)
-* 0 points for manually driving along the line
+* +2 points for pushing an opponent out of the ring

-### Section 4: Destroying the Aggienator!
+### Section 3: Tap-Out
-The Aggienator has three tiers to launch/push your ping pong ball into:
-* +3 points for pushing ping pong ball into the first tier
-    * Ground level, no launching required
-* +5 points for launching ping pong ball into the second tier
-    * Elevated above the first tier
-* +10 points for launching ping pong ball into the third tier
+* +0 points for returning back to the start point using controller
-    * Elevated above second tier

-Final winner will be chosen by averaging individual team scores across the 6 rounds and choosing the top 3.
+Final winner will be chosen by averaging individual team scores across the rounds and choosing the top 3.